-In addition to those roles, Brad regularly Co-Chairs Law Seminar International’s Annual Conference on Energy in Alaska, served from 2012 to 2017 as a Board member of the Institute of the North and from 2013 – 2014 as a member of the Alaska House Sustainable Education Task Force.
+In addition to those roles, Brad served from 2010 to 2016 as Co-Chair of Law Seminar International’s Annual Conference on Energy in Alaska, from 2012 to 2017 as a Board member of the Institute of the North and from 2013 – 2014 as a member of the Alaska House Sustainable Education Task Force.

 Brad is a past co-chair of the Institute of Energy Law’s Annual Oil & Gas Law Conference and was a founding co-chair of the Institute’s Annual Law of LNG Conference.
 He also was a Founding Co-Chair of Law Seminar International’s Conference on Oil & Gas Production and Mineral Mining in Alaska, a comprehensive focus on issues affecting investment in Alaska oil, gas and mining projects.